Town of Hamilton

 Town of Round Hill

-The following were among actions taken at the Nov.
-15 meeting of the Round Hill Town Council.
-For more information, call 338-7878.
+The following was among the actions taken at the Feb.
+7 meeting of the Round Hill Town Council.